ghappy112/falcon_api/README.md

 # falcon_api
-Codes for creating an API, using NGROK, that lets users query the Falcon 7B model
+Codes for creating an API, using ngrok, that lets users query the Falcon 7B model